 Turmeric is an inflammation-calming all-star.
 It’s been around for thousands of years and was revered by ancient cultures.

 It’s also been well-studied by modern science and, as it turns out, all of those traditional herbalists were on to something.

 As a naturopathic physician, I’ve seen many women in my clinic experience improvement in their hormonal imbalance symptoms after incorporating curcumin into their supplement routines.
-It’s a key ingredient in my Turmeric Boost formula, which is an essential part of my estrogen dominance protocol.

 When you consider turmeric’s anti-inflammatory properties and its ability to diminish excess estrogen, it’s a go-to in my practitioner’s toolkit for managing hormones.